foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 documentation & various supplementary materials required for development, verification & releasing of pre-built toolchain artifacts.

-Branches in this repository are:

-* `arc-releases` is the stable branch for the toolchain release.
-Head of this branch is a latest stable release.
-It is a branch recommended for most users
-* `arc-dev` is the development branch for the current toolchain release

-While the top of *development* branches should build and run reliably, there is no guarantee of this.
-Users who encountered an error are welcomed to create a new bug report at GitHub Issues for this `toolchain` project.

 ## Documentation

 There are several documentation sites for ARC GNU toolchain: